 Things to do

-Today, Manchester boasts a vibrant music scene with some of the most popular music venues in the north of England.
+Manchester boasts a vibrant music scene also today.
+Some of the most popular music venues in the north of England can be found here.

 For sports fans, Manchester’s football clubs, Manchester United and Manchester City, are a major attraction for many in the city.

-Beyond the world of football, the city also has a great reputation for its sporting venues, such as the Manchester Velodrome, the Aquatics Centre and the Emirates Old Trafford cricket ground.
+Beyond the world of football, the city also has a great reputation for its sporting venues.
+These include the Manchester Velodrome, the Aquatics Centre and the Emirates Old Trafford cricket ground.

 Saving money?
 There’s plenty to do in Manchester without spending a penny.
 Here are our top picks:

 - Manchester Museum – home to the famous ‘Stan the T Rex’, the museum offers an array of great exhibitions to explore.

 - Whitworth Art Gallery – check out the great collection of modern and traditional art here.
 The gallery also has beautiful spaces that fully integrate into the park it’s located in.